KSEF: The Kentucky Science and Engineering Foundation

 KSEF: Advancing R&D, New Product Development, and Commercialization in Kentucky

-The Kentucky Science and Engineering Foundation (KSEF) was created under the Kentucky Innovation Act of 2000 to invest in research and development (R&D) activity to promote innovation, new product development and commercialization, and to build a pipeline of new ideas and technologies that could add value to the scientific and economic growth in the Commonwealth of Kentucky.
-To this end, KSEF manages four funding programs:
+The Kentucky Science and Engineering Foundation (KSEF) invests in research and development activity to promote innovation, new product development and commercialization, to advance new ideas and technologies that could add value to scientific and economic growth in Kentucky.
+To this end KSEF manages four funding programs:

 Research and Development Excellence Program (RDE) -- targets excellence in science and engineering in Kentucky, through innovation and technology development in existing and emerging areas of research, with a peer-reviewed competitive selection process.
 RDE applications and reporting: http://applications.kstc.com

 Kentucky Commercialization Fund Program (COMM) -- supports efforts made by faculty in the Commonwealth of Kentucky to commercialize a technology, product, or process that they have developed but not yet licensed.
 COMM applications and reporting: http://commfund.kstc.com

 Kentucky SBIR/STTR Phase Zero and Phase Double Zero Program (PZ/DZ) -- funds the development of Federal Phase I and Phase II proposals for Kentucky-based Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR).

 Kentucky SBIR/STTR Matching Funds Program -- provides grants for additional work tasks and activities supporting and complementary to Federal Phase I or Federal Phase II Awards.